CaoYang1789/Final_Test/README.md

 # Final Modifications in Zero and HWNASBench Libraries

 In the final part, we modified the Zero and HWNASBench libraries to achieve our goals.
-We updated the `main.py` file and the `__init__.py` file in the Measure section of Zero to ensure no conflict with the existing functionality.
+We updated the `main.py` file and the `__init__.py` file in the Measure section(measure/init) of Zero to ensure no conflict with the existing functionality.
 The modifications are summarized as follows:

 ### Modifications in `main.py`:
 1. Introduced `HW_NAS_Bench_api` to obtain architecture latency and energy consumption on specific hardware.